MindaugasBernatavicius/HelpingStudents/ajax/2019-01-30/README.md

   - on active students should be displayed
   - table headers (\<th\>): name, age, picture, balance, tags, registered, favoriteFruit.
   - add $1000 to each students balance.
+  - img should display picture of a student.
   - add line numberings.

 ## Requirements: